kdmladenov/Smart-Garage-frontend/README.md

 We will be using **MySQL Workbench** for storing the data.
 If you don't have it installed, please do so.
 You can use the following link **[MySQL Workbench](https://www.mysql.com/products/workbench/)**.

 We have provided you with the database which you can import in your MySQL Workbench - please use `smart_garage.sql` for the import.
+The SQL dump file is placed in the root folder.

 After you connect to the database `"smart_garage"` and examine the major tables, you can use the database for all tasks.